- Installation

 from the repo prior to runningspot_funs_files()

 as this will limit the number of API hits to github. - Currently it’s possible to have github block you pretty soon due to hitting too many files (in which case you’ll likely get a 403 or connection error).
-There are some things that could probably be done to reduce number of github API hits (e.g. above bullet,
+There are some things that could be done to reduce number of github API hits (e.g. above bullet, or using

 Sys.sleep()